Independent Remuneration Panel

 - travel and subsistence payments and the circumstances under which they are paid

-- co-opted members’ allowances (co-opted members are people who are not councillors but are invited to sit on certain committees of the council)
+- co-opted members’ allowances (co-opted members are people who are not councillors but are invited to sit on certain council committees)

-The Independent Remuneration Panel may be asked to review allowances for town and parish councillors as well as other reviews such as consideration of the mayoral allowance.
+The panel may be asked to review allowances for town and parish councillors as well as other reviews such as consideration of the mayoral allowance.

 At its full council meeting on Wednesday 28 February 2018, Bracknell Forest Council approved the majority of the recommendations received from an Independent Remuneration Panel in respect of its scheme for the payment of allowances to Members to be implemented from 1 April 2018.

 - that Co-optees’ Allowance, Dependant’s Carers’ Allowance (DCA), Subsistence and Overnight Accommodation Allowances are adjusted for inflation by the nationally agreed pay increase for local government employees and rounded up to the nearest pound (£)

 - that out of borough mileage rates continue to be indexed to HMRC AMAP mileage rates